 These findings do not suggest that coffee increases blood pressure or the risk of cardiovascular disease in the long term.

-Consuming moderate amounts of red wine may have some health benefits, but larger amounts of alcohol can cause dramatic increases in blood pressure.
+Consuming moderate amounts of red wine may have some health benefits, but larger amounts of alcohol can cause

 A healthful diet and lifestyle can help to reduce the risk of hypertension.